Local and global integrability of Lie brackets: From local Lie groupoids to global Lie groupoids

 Multiplicativity follows by observing that for any $l_1,l_2\ge 1$ we have a commutative diagram:

 where $J$ is juxtaposition of words.
 From the definition of $\Omega^{(l)}$ one finds that:

 and this implies the multiplicativity of $\widetilde{\Omega}$.

-Finally, the uniqueness of the extension $\Omega$ follows from the fact that two multiplicative forms on a Lie groupoid which coincide in some neighborhood of the identity must actually coincide.
-Alternatively, one can also observe that starting with any multiplicative extension $\widetilde{\Omega}'$ and pulling it back via $\Phi$ to each $G^{(l)}$ one obtaining forms $\Omega^{(l)}$ which satisfy $\ref{eq:face:multipl}$ and also:
+Finally, the uniqueness of the extension $\Omega$ follows from the fact that (i) if $G$ is $\t$-connected then so is $\AsCo(G)$ and (ii) two multiplicative forms on a $\t$-connected Lie groupoid which coincide in some neighborhood of the identity must actually coincide. \end{proof}